HackShitUp/data-mining-project/README.md

 – Proper imputation methods for missing values.
 – Different treatment of various type of features: continuous, discrete, categorical, etc.
 ```
+# To run:
+Have the most up-to-date version of Python or Anaconda installed.

+* Make sure all files are within the same folder.

+In Terminal:

+1. python final_project.py

+In Anaconda Navigator:

+1. Launch Jupyter Notebook
+2. Open final_project.ipynb
+3. In the toolbar, select Cell and "Run All"